-- [a] Judges should mark independently, and should sit apart from each other during the debate so that they cannot see each other's mark-sheets. - [b] At the end of the debate, the judges must fill in their mark-sheets independently, and hand them to the person chairing the debate or the helpers. - [c] The oral adjudication should be short, and should explain the result to the debaters and audience.
+- [a] Judges should mark independently, and should sit apart from each other during the debate so that they cannot see each other's mark-sheets. - [b] At the end of the debate, the judges must fill in their mark-sheets independently, and hand them to the person chairing the debate or the helpers, or must fill in an electronic form designated by the organizing committee. - [c] The oral adjudication should be short, and should explain the result to the debaters and audience.
 In particular, it should set out the key reasons why the winning team won, and comment on significant matters of debate style or technique that were displayed in the debate.
-There will be no oral adjudication in the break rounds.
+There will be no oral adjudication in the break rounds. - [d] In break rounds, each judge will write independently-reached reasons for their decision, which will be handed down to the debaters."